OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 10\.
 2Cor.
 5:17; Gal.
 6:15.
 </small>

 Assurance of salvation comes from a living faith.
-The faith that justifies, Luther said, is a fides viva, a living faith, a faith that is alive, and you know it is alive when it manifests itself in the fruit of obedience.<sup>11</sup>
+The faith that justifies, Luther said, is a fides viva, a living faith, a faith that is alive, and you know it is alive when it manifests itself in the fruit of obedience.<sup>11</sup> Justification is by faith alone,<sup>12</sup> but the faith that saves is never alone in the person justified: "Its proper evidence appears in the holy fruits of repentance, and faith, and newness of life" (Order of Light, 2024, <a href="https://ordoluminis.com/posts/new-hampshire-confession-1833/#grace-in-regeneration">A7.41</a>).

 <small>
 11\.
-1Jn 2:3-6; Jn 14:15,21; 15:10; Heb.
-5:9; 1Jn 5:3-4.
+Ac 17:30; 1Jn 2:3-6; Jn 14:15,21; 15:10; Heb.
+5:9; 1Jn 5:3-4.<br>
+12\.
+Ro.
+3:28; Eph.
+2:8-10.
 </small>

 So we conclude, that <strong>a lack of repentance is evidence of a superficial faith</strong>; for repentance is the fruit of genuine saving faith.
-The unrepentant will perish.<sup>12</sup> They were never alive in Christ.
-They honored God with their lips, but their hearts are far from Him.<sup>13</sup> Their faith is dead.<sup>14</sup>
+The unrepentant will perish.<sup>13</sup> They were never alive in Christ.
+They honored God with their lips, but their hearts are far from Him.<sup>14</sup> Their faith is dead.<sup>15</sup>

 <small>
-12\.
+13\.
 Luk.
 13:3.<br>
-13\.
+14\.
 Matt.
 15:8-9.<br>
-14\.
+15\.
 Jas.
 2:14-26.
 </small>

-These are they that accumulate false teachers who entice them with new teachings<sup>15</sup> that cause them to fall into debauchery<sup>16</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>17</sup> Everyone has sin (1Jn.
+These are they that accumulate false teachers who entice them with new teachings<sup>16</sup> that cause them to fall into debauchery<sup>17</sup> and abuse the precious grace of our God by twisting it into a license to sin.<sup>18</sup> Everyone has sin (1Jn.
 1:8–10), but not everyone pursues lifestyles of indulgent sin (1Jn.
 3:6-10).
 Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that *&ldquo;practices&rdquo;* sin, because the Son of God holds them securely, and the evil one cannot touch them (1Jn.
 5:18).

 <small>
-15\.
+16\.
 2Tim.
 4:3-4.<br>
-16\.
+17\.
 2Pet.
 2:1-2.<br>
-17\.
+18\.
 Jud.
 4.
 </small>

-Justification is by faith alone,<sup>18</sup> but the faith that saves is never alone in the person justified: "Its proper evidence appears in the holy fruits of repentance, and faith, and newness of life" (Order of Light, 2024, <a href="https://ordoluminis.com/posts/new-hampshire-confession-1833/#grace-in-regeneration">A7.41</a>).
 A person who claims Christianity but denies repentance has likely apostatized, for it is impossible for them to return to repentance,<sup>19</sup> and yet nothing is impossible for God.<sup>20</sup> If they truly trust in Christ then we should assume that the Good Shepherd has returned them to the fold;<sup>21</sup> they will turn from unbelief or false-idols and repent in sincere contrition.<sup>5</sup>

 <small>
-18\.
-Ro.
-3:28; Eph.
-2:8-10.<br>
 19\.
 Heb.
 6:4-6; 10:26-31.<br>
 20\.
 Matt.
 19:26; Mk.
 10:27; Luk.
 1:37.<br>
 21\.
 Matt.
 18:12-14; Luk.
 15:4-7.